cplatt-iso/hl7-yeet/TERMINOLOGY_REFRESH_FIX.md

 ## Update: Application Context Issue

-Initial implementation worked but failed with `RuntimeError: Working outside of application context` when trying to access the database.
-This was fixed by wrapping the background task execution with `current_app.app_context()` to provide the necessary Flask application context for SQLAlchemy database operations.
+Initial implementation failed with `RuntimeError: Working outside of application context` when trying to access the database.
+This required two fixes:

+1. **Capture the app instance**: `current_app._get_current_object()` must be called while still in the request context to get the actual Flask app object (not the proxy)
+2. **Use app context in background task**: Wrap the background task execution with `app.app_context()` to provide the necessary Flask application context for SQLAlchemy database operations

+Simply using `current_app.app_context()` inside the background task doesn't work because `current_app` is a LocalProxy that only works within an active context.